 | Typical use | Spouses; simple succession planning | Business partners; unequal investment; estate planning flexibility |

-| On death | Surviving owner takes automatically (no probate for that share) | Share goes through estate; probate or letters of administration required |
+| On death | Share passes through deceased’s estate (probate/LA required) for standard NLC titles — no automatic survivorship under Torrens system | Share goes through estate; probate or letters of administration required |

 | NLC basis | Section 342–343 NLC 1965 | Section 342–343 NLC 1965 |